Business -> Automobiles, Passenger Vehicles and Motor Vehicles -> Vehicle trip log - Business use vs personal use of vehicles

 The base year business use will be used in subsequent years, along with the business use from the 3 month sample period, to determine the business use for the entire subsequent year.
 See the CRA article Documenting the use of a vehicle for more detailed information, and for an example of the formula used to calculate business use in subsequent years.

-In Quebec, as per Revenu Quebec's Keeping Business Records information, supporting documents that must be retained regarding automobile mileage include:
+In Quebec, supporting documents that must be retained regarding automobile mileage include:

 If an employee travels between home and work, the travel is normally considered personal use of the vehicle, unless there was a business matter attended to between the home and the place of work.